johannakarras/DreamPose/README.md

 ### Acknowledgment

-This code is largely adapted from the [HuggingFace diffusers repo](https://github.com/huggingface/diffusers).
+This code is largely adapted from the [Hugging Face diffusers repo](https://github.com/huggingface/diffusers).